floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/01-introduction.typ

 We refrained from using more generic keywords, such as "architecture" or "design", as they would yield too many irrelevant results.
 The topics relevant for the search query are:

-- *Architecture*: the architectural styles being discussed in the publications.
+- *Architecture*: the architectural styles discussed in the publications
   #linebreak()
   Keywords: _microservice, monolith, modular monolith_
-- *Modularization*: the process of identifying and decomposing modules in a monolith architecture.
+- *Modularization*: the process of identifying and decomposing modules in a monolith architecture
   #linebreak()
   Keywords: _service identification, microservice decomposition, monolith modularization_
-- *Technology*: the technologies, algorithms, or methods for modularization.
+- *Technology*: the methods or technologies used for modularization
   #linebreak()
   Keywords: _automated tool, machine learning, static analysis, dynamic analysis, hybrid analysis_